IIIT-Sricity-FSD-2024-2028/26_PINEAPPLE/README.md

 ## Problem Statement

-Students often struggle to find meaningful project collaboration opportunities that allow them to apply their skills, work with peers, and gain verifiable real-world experience.
+StudentsFreshers often struggle to find meaningful project collaboration opportunities that allow them to apply their skills, work with peers, and gain verifiable real-world experience.
 Existing platforms either focus on code hosting or professional networking, but lack structured collaboration and transparent contribution tracking.
 This project aims to provide a dedicated platform where students can collaborate on projects, receive mentorship, and build credible experience through structured workflows.

 ---